Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 - Place the bananas (still in their peels!) onto the baking sheet and bake for about 15-20 minutes.

-I hope you love this vegan banana bread recipe as much as I do!
+You are just going to love this vegan banana bread recipe!
 If you make it, let me know down below in the comments section, along with giving it a rating so that other people can see.

 Happy classic banana bread baking!